pandaoknight/env-setup/README.md

-# vimandsoon
+# env-setup
-Vim and so on
+Include git config .Vimrc and so on.
+Help you start your environment from scratch.